Helmholtz Zentrum München, Deutsches Forschungszentrum für Gesundheit und Umwelt GmbH (HMGU)

 Head of the Immune Monitoring Group

 She is specialist in immune monitoring of clinical trials.
-She is responsible for the immune monitoring of the TherVacB phase Ia clinical trial starting in 2020, preceding the current phase Ib/IIa trial.
+She is responsible for the immune monitoring of the TherVacB phase Ia clinical trial, preceding the current phase Ib/IIa trial.
 Tanja also contributes to the clinical trial management.

 Communication / Disseminaton